~Agricultural News~

 24. What are benefits of adding Humic substances to the soil?
 It

-can hold 80-90% of it’s weight in moisture, therefore
+can hold 80-90% of its weight in moisture, therefore

 making your soil more drought-resistant.
 It reduces compaction, giving better